 - All Safety Cars should be clearly identified and all Safety Car crew members should also be clearly identifiable as event officials when they are out of their vehicles. - 2.
 Where realistic all official Safety Cars & Sweeper Cars should complete the full route according to the road book and maintain a completed time card. - 3.
-Each crew should have a means of communication with the other Safety Cars and with Rally Control/Clerk of the Course, ideally radios with a dedicated channel. - 4.
+Each crew should have a means of communication with the other Safety Cars and with Rally Control/Clerk of the Course, ideally radios with a dedicated channel.
+A dedicated radio channel enables the safety car crews to have an uncluttered channel as they work together to get the special stages up and running.
+Rally Control and the Stage Commanders need to have access to this dedicated channel so that overall event management and stage specific decisions can be made. - 4.
 All Safety Cars should proceed through special stages at a speed suitable to the vehicle being driven and to the prevailing stage condition.
 At no time should a Safety Car be driven in a manner that puts the occupants, stage officials or members of the public at risk.

 - 5. Safety Cars should not be used to entertain sponsors or to give "stars" a free run in order to boost event publicity, they have a vital role to play and as such their occupants are there to work. - 6.
 Safety Car crew members should remember that marshals are volunteers and as such, be courteous to them at all times.
 It may be the case that marshals require reassurance and brief training on their duties. - 7.
 Safety Cars should always keep to their pre-determined time schedule and ensure that they adapt this to compensate for any delays in the running of the event.
 The closer an event is kept to schedule, the safer it becomes. - 8.
 The Safety Cars must be driven at an appropriate speed that allows issues to be identified and they must be prepared to stop and sort issues if required.
-It is essential that all crews have a "see it sort it" attitude for anything they see pertaining to the rally. - 9.
-All Safety Cars (excluding the Zero Car) should have roof lights, sirens and a PA system.
-The Zero Car may have these or warning lights if the vehicle is suitable however sirens are strongly recommended. - 10.
-Safety Cars should normally only use road books and other printed information supplied by the event organisers.
+It is essential that all crews have a "see it sort it" attitude for anything they see pertaining to the rally. - All Safety Cars (excluding the Zero Car) should have roof lights, sirens and a PA system.
+The Zero Car may have these or warning lights if the vehicle is suitable however sirens are strongly recommended. - Safety Cars should normally only use road books and other printed information supplied by the event organisers. - 11.
+Each Safety Car should have a windscreen sun-strip showing the particular role of that car: FIA Safety Delegate, 000, Spectator Safety etc. The writing should be in black lettering on a bright yellow background.